Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Introduction

 \section{Introduction}

-During the past few decades, the qualitative analysis of fractional differential equations (FDEs) and fractional-order integro-differential equations (FOIDEs) has gained popularity owing to their practical application in numerous fields of science and technology, including control theory, cryptography, neural networks, options trading, and viscoelasticity.
-For a detailed study, refer to \cite{MonjeFractional2010,IchouOnexistence2020,MehandirattaAnapproach2021} and the references therein.
-In the context of FDEs/FOIDEs, the current state of the system depends not only on the current time but also on its past history over a certain time span, which makes the analysis and solution of the problems more interesting.
-Furthermore, the singular behavior of the solution of a fractional-order system not only differs from the classical integer-order systems but also poses a greater challenge for solving them.
-For a detailed study of fractional-order problems with initial singularities, we direct the reader's attention to the work by Chen {\em et al.} \cite{ChenAnanalysis2019} and, Santra and Mohapatra \cite{SantraAnalysis2022}.
-In general, finding an analytical solution to fractional differential equations involving integral operators is impractical, because a lot of iterations are required, which makes the process more time-consuming.
-So one has to rely on the semi-analytical and numerical methods.
-A few semi-analytical approaches, such as the Adomian decomposition method \cite{SantraAnovelapproach2022}, homotopy analysis method \cite{AbbasbandyOnconvergence2013}, and variational iteration method \cite{HamoudModified2018}, can be used to solve FOIDEs.
-In addition, many equivalent articles are available in the literature on the numerical solutions of FDEs and FOIDEs based on finite difference/element methods \cite{BabaeiAnefficient2021,DehghanALegendre2018}.
-A finite difference solution for an FDE/FOIDE at a particular time level depends on the solutions at all previous time levels; however, this is not the case for integer order differential systems \cite{BrugnanoAnewframework2022,BrugnanoAgeneralframework2022}.
-Furthermore, most of the phenomena exhibit localized high-frequency behavior.
-This makes the process more complicated; therefore, it is mandatory to develop efficient numerical techniques to tackle fractional-order systems.
+During the past few decades, the qualitative analysis of fractional differential equations (FDEs) and fractional-order integro-differential equations (FOIDEs) has gained popularity owing to their practical application in numerous fields of science and technology, including control theory \cite{SinghEulerwavelets2024}, neural networks in cryptography \cite{RoohiAdaptive2020}, options trading \cite{AnAspace2021}, and viscoelasticity \cite{BjorklundErrorestimates2024}, etc. However, the present work is more focused on the analysis of the time-fractional integro-partial differential equations (TFIPDEs), which have a widespread application in the time-fractional Fokker-Planck equation \cite{DengNumerical2007} and the fractional-order viscoelastic dynamics.
+In this scenario, the current state of the system depends on the current time as well as on its past history over a certain time span which makes the fractional-order system more accurate in simulating a physical process that incorporates initial and boundary data.
+Furthermore, the singular behavior of the solution of a fractional-order model not only differs from the classical integer-order systems but also poses a greater challenge for solving them.